 There are many different kinds of infographic in use at the time of writing.
 Perhaps it’s easiest to think of them as webified, entertaining extensions to more well established ‘data visualisation’ techniques such as graphs, pie charts and heatmaps.
 So here are what we consider to be the 13 main types:

 This is basically a way of presenting a list of facts or data items surrounded by colourful images and pleasing visuals that help reinforce and illustrate what is meant.
 This could take a few forms: a list of items, or perhaps a star diagram with different charts illustrating different aspects of a particular point.
-Below are some examples of ones we particularly liked:

 If you have a topic that may span several subtopics, steps or many different types of facts to convey, this format could be perfect.
 We think of this as a more appealing blog post - more visually appealing than a block of text, but equally as informative.
-A very fitting way to demonstrate this idea could be to include an infographic about visual imagery:
+A very fitting way to demonstrate this idea could be to include an infographic about visual imagery

 Visual articles can be used to explore and provide advice on a range of different subjects.
-For example, this article provides a guide to information overload:
+For example, this article provides a guide to information overload.

 Based on the same idea you have probably used for data visualisation elsewhere, some infographics use a very visually appealing Venn Diagram.
 This format is highly effective at displaying the differences and similarities between sets of data, showing the relationship between properties of that data, as well as distinct properties.
 One of the great benefits to this type of infographic, is that it can be easily spiced up using graphics without the need for very complex design software or tools.